As an individual, you can choose to deal with the ebb and flow of daily life in only three possible ways -

 The second conceptual distinction between the different kinds of ethical theories shown in this chart, is that between the Social conception of Ethics and the Personal conception of Ethics.
 (Obviously, this conceptual distinction applies only to the Realist ethical theories.)
 When studying the philosophical literature available on the subject of ethics, one of the more remarkable things that surfaces after a while, is that there are two different conceptions of morality being employed.
 And almost no one acknowledges that fact.
 So a lot of what passes for philosophical argument in the literature on ethics, is one philosopher talking past another because they are coming at the discussion with different concepts of morality.

 The relationship between morality and self-interest is an enduring one in the history of philosophy.
 Whether acknowledged explicitly or not, the disctinction is at the center of disagreements between moral theories.
 It goes back to Plato's Republic(23).
 Plato believed that morality must be based on objective truth and must be reconciled with self-interest.
 In the Republic, Socrates and Thrasymachus debate the nature of justice (the moral thing to do).
-Thrasymachus claims that self-interest supports injustice.
-While Socrates argues that justice is ultimately in the interest of the individual.
+Thrasymachus claims that self-interest supports injustice, while Socrates argues that justice is ultimately in the interest of the individual.
 This is the first documented occurance of the Socratic or Personal conception of ethics.
 It takes as its starting point the question "How ought I to live?"
 (See Plato's Gorgias, 500c; Republic, 344e.
 See also especially Aristotle's The Nicomachean Ethics(24).)
 Answering this question in any depth will, of course, require one to consider how one will behave toward other people.
 But this conception of morality extends beyond our interactions with other people, to every significant aspect of our lives.
-Thus, contra the quote below from Paul Bloomfiled, someone stranded alone on a desert island does face moral issues.
+Thus, contra the quote below from Paul Bloomfield, someone stranded alone on a desert island does face moral issues.
 The Socratic or Personal conception of morality does not distinguish between moral and prudential motivations.
 They are one and the same.

 Kant, however, claims that morality ought to be followed anyway even if it is not in a person's interest.(25) This Kantian conception, is what I will call the Social or Altruistic conception of morality.
 It is a sense of morality that maintains that ethical principles are impartial and universal.
-In much of the philosophical literature on Ethics, it is the Kantian / Social / Altruistic conception of moral reasoning that seems to be the current standard understanding.
+In much of the modern philosophical literature on Ethics, it is the Kantian / Social / Altruistic conception of moral reasoning that seems to be the current standard understanding.
 As for example, these particular quotes:

 "Morality is an informal public system applying to all rational persons, governing behavior that affects others, and has the lessening of evil or harm as its goal."
 Bernard Gert(26)